 Although I am omnivorous, my day-to-day meals tend to revolve around vegetables and cereals primarily because of convenience and what is available fresh locally.
-But I do love my pork, beef, prawns and all sorts of non-vegetarian foods.
+But I do love my pork, beef, prawns and other creatures with legs!

 I am fortunate enough to have been exposed to very diverse food cultures of the UK and India.
 My sister is a professional food writer in London so I also regularly benefit from her knowledge on new and upcoming food trends, ingredients, food and its history, geography, biology and psychology.

 If you’ve come so far, it probably means that you are interested in economically creating exciting and healthy food from what you have in your pantry or larder and experiment with unusual ingredients.
 If you have an ingredient lying around and you don’t know what to do with it or if you are looking to lose weight and want to create a low-fat version of your favourite dish, please leave me a message and I will try and come up with a recipe for you.